wp-plugins/social-contact-display/readme.txt

 Check out a demo: <a href="http://demo.wp-creative.co.uk/social-contact-display-widget/">Here</a>

 A Pro version can also be purchased after installing the standard version.
-The changelog for the pro version is:
+The changelog for the pro version is (also includes all standard updates):

 = 3.5 =
 * Added licensing for automatic upgrades

-= 3.4 =
-* Removed cleanurl script from the simple widget - far too many compatibility issues

 = 3.3 =
 * Added new shortcode attributes for the social contact display widget - you can now create individual address's and display separate social media icon sets